17+ Most Epic Super Bowl QR Code Ads and More

 With the “Support Local” campaign, both Myers and Carvey got into character during the 1-minute TVC.

-Though quite short, the duo and Cardi B were able to accurately dispense the importance of supporting local restaurants and diners who are struggling during the global health crisis.
+Though quite short, the duo and Cardi B accurately conveyed the importance of supporting local restaurants and diners who are struggling during the global health crisis.

 The iconic Jason Alexander “Give me back my face!” made Tide one of the most popular commercials during the NFL 2021.

 Tide knows how intense the football playoffs can get.
-So, they made sure to make their commercial as hilarious and unforgettable as it can be with the help of the American actor and entertainer.
+So, they made sure their commercial was as hilarious and unforgettable as possible, with the help of the American actor and entertainer.

-To promote Tide’s Hygienic Clean Heavy Duty 10x detergent, the commercial focuses on a teenager’s favorite hoodie with an animated Jason Alexander face in it, which just gets filthier by the day.
+To promote Tide’s Hygienic Clean Heavy Duty 10x detergent, the commercial focused on a teenager’s favorite hoodie with an animated Jason Alexander face, which just gets filthier by the day.

 And the major takeaway of the ad?